leviwilson/countertopshoppe.com/index.md

 ---
-layout: default
+layout: foundation
 title: "Welcome - CountertopShoppe.com"
 ---
-# Countertop Shoppe

-## Welcome to the Countertop Shoppe Inc.
+### Welcome to the Countertop Shoppe Inc.

 Transform your kitchen or bathroom into a spectacular sight with the experts at Countertop Shoppe.